yaozhong/methBERT/README.md

 We explore a non-recurrent modeling approach for nanopore methylation detection based on the bidirectional encoder representations from transformers (BERT).
 Compared with the state-of-the-art model with bi-directional recurrent neural networks (RNN), BERT can provide a faster model inference solution without the limit of the sequential computation order.
-We use two types of BERTs: the basic one [Devlin et al.] and refined one.
+We use two types of BERTs: the basic one [Devlin et al.] and the refined one.
 The refined BERT is refined according to the task-specific features described as follows.

 - learnable postional embedding